karlropkins/AQEval/joss_paper/paper.md

 # Analytical Rationale

-The `AQEval` Break-Point/Segment (BP/S) methods involve three steps: finding possible ‘points-of-change’, testing these and quantifying ‘regions-of-change’ about the most likely:
+The main steps of the Break-Point/Segment (BP/S) analysis are:

 1. Breaks-points are determined using the `strucchange` methods of Zeileis and colleagues [@zeileis2002strucchange; @zeileis2003testing].
 Here, a rolling-window approach is applied: